Matthewpimentel/PasswordManager/README.md

 # PasswordManager
 A WPF application which allows you store passwords for various applications/websites.
 ## How to run?
-  1. Download the PWsetup folder
-  2. Run the setup
-  3. Choose where you want it to be installed
+  1. Go to Releases
+  2. Download PWSetup zip
+  3. Run installer
+  4. Follow instructions
-  4. A shortcut will be created on desktop
+  5. A shortcut will be generated on your desktop
 ## Things to do
   1. Encrypt settings and passwords files
   2. Add the ability to change user credentials